 What is trauma?

 A person’s ability to come through trauma is often grounded in how they learnt to manage their emotions in early childhood.
 If a person was soothed as a baby, and reassured when they were fearful, this child learns that even though bad things happen, they have the ability to get through them with the support of their parents/guardians.
+This external soothing then becomes ‘internalised’, meaning they develop and then have access to a self-soothing part of themselves when the need arises.

 Some symptoms of trauma include: